mono/docker/README.md

 Starting with Mono 5.2 we provide a `slim` variant which only contains the bare minimum to run a simple console app.
 You can use this as a base and add just what you need.

+In addition, later versions of 5.14 will have a debian `stretch` variant as it is now the current stable version of debian.
+Stretch will take over as the base in the next major mono release.

 ## How to use this image

 This image can be used to run stand-alone Mono console apps or build your projects in a container.